ibobriakov/ipython-virtual-machine/README.md

 ## 4) Open a terminal window

-## 5) Go to the folder where you want to store the Vagrant virtual machine for the class
+## 5) Go to the folder where you want to store the Vagrant virtual machine for the class (e.g., /Users/Panos/) :
-(e.g., /Users/Panos/)
     cd /Users/Panos

-## 6) Create a directory to store the Vagrant virtual machine for the class
+## 6) Create a directory to store the Vagrant virtual machine for the class:
     mkdir DealingWithData
     cd /Users/Panos/DealingWithData

-## 7) Download this zip file: <I MAY NEED YOU TO PUT IT IN DROPBOX OR SOMEWHERE> and store in the folder
+## 7) Download this zip file: "I MAY NEED YOU TO PUT IT IN DROPBOX OR SOMEWHERE" and store in the folder
 that you created

-## 8) Go to the folder that you created and start Vagrant
+## 8) Go to the folder that you created and start Vagrant:

     cd /Users/Panos/DealingWithData
     vagrant up